The IGA has an online grant application process. Please scroll down for the link to our online application page.

 Annual Review A project is open to evaluation by the IGA board.

-Annual requests for funding may be submitted by completing applications on or before November 1st.
-To apply for a grant, download the grant application form and submit to the IGA General Business Office in person, by mail, or by email.
+Annual requests for funding must be submitted by using this on-line application process on or before November 1st.
+To apply for a grant, complete the on-line grant application form and submit to the IGA.
 Applicants are reminded to closely follow the guidance notes when preparing their application.